kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

 <exercise name='Exercise 1.11: Persisting data'>

-  Let's share data between ping-pong and main application using persistent volumes.
+  Let's share data between "Ping-pong" and "Log output" applications using persistent volumes.
 Create both a *PersistentVolume* and *PersistentVolumeClaim* and alter the *Deployment* to utilize it.
 As *PersistentVolume* is often maintained by cluster administrators rather than developers and are not application specific you should keep the definition for that separated.

-  Save the number of requests to ping / pong application into a file in the volume and output it with the timestamp and hash when sending a request to our main application.
+  Save the number of requests to "Ping-pong" application into a file in the volume and output it with the timestamp and hash when sending a request to our "Log output" application.
 In the end, the two pods should share a persistent volume between the two applications.
-So the browser should display the following when accessing the main application:
+So the browser should display the following when accessing the "Log output" application:

   ```plaintext
   2020-03-30T12:15:17.705Z: 8523ecb1-c716-4cb6-a044-b9e83bb98e43.